sxg/ForecastIO/README.md

 ### Swift 2.3

 A Swift 2.3 compatible version of ForecastIO is available on the [swift2.3](https://github.com/sxg/ForecastIO/tree/swift2.3) branch.
-This version is frozen at the [ForecastIO 2.1.1 API](http://cocoadocs.org/docsets/ForecastIO/2.1.1/).
-This version is no longer supported, and users are encouraged to migrate to the latest version of ForecastIO.
+This version is frozen at the [ForecastIO 2.1.1 API](http://cocoadocs.org/docsets/ForecastIO/2.1.1/) and no longer supported.
 To install the Swift 2.3 compatible version of ForecastIO, simply add the following line to your `Podfile`:

 ```ruby
 pod "ForecastIO", :git => "https://github.com/sxg/ForecastIO.git", :branch => "swift2.3"